oneforawe/config-repo/README.md

 This repository contains:

-1. my personal customized user configuration files, and
+1. my personal customized computer user configuration files, and

 2. executable scripts to apply these configurations for shells, shell apps, the Mac desktop, and Mac GUI apps.